Simranjeet7860/Daily-Diary/README.md

 </div>
 <br>

- ## :arrow_right: *DATE (15/11/2022)*
+:arrow_right: **Date : 18-NOVEMBER-2022**

 ### *Complete the maximum work of Quotation and Estimate in CMC Project*

-1. Customize the quotation doctype.
+- Customize the quotation doctype.
 In the quotation doctype we add the CMC Request No., Labour Cost , Grand Total(Equals to total_cost+ labour cost).

-2. Add connection in CMC Doctype.
+- Add connection in CMC Doctype.
 When the sde clicks on Quotation then in the Quotation form CMC Request no. automatically fetches.

-3. Next problem we faced is CMC_Head unable to see the quotation.
+- Next problem we faced is CMC_Head unable to see the quotation.
 For this we see all the roles and roles permissions  but we are unable to find anything from that.
-After that we find that there is some user permission for a user CMC Head which restricts the CMC Head to see the quotation list.
+- After that we find that there is some user permission for a user CMC Head which restricts the CMC Head to see the quotation list.

+:arrow_right: **Date : 19-NOVEMBER-2022**

-4. We also add the custom script in Quotation doctype.( Grand Total = total_cost+ labour cost).
+- We add the custom script in Quotation doctype.( Grand Total = total_cost+ labour cost).

-  After that we discussed with Rai Sir in the evening meeting that there is no need to customize the quotation doctype.
-Instead of this I add some services in the item list and delete the customization that I made on quotation doctype.
+- After that we discussed with Rai Sir in the evening meeting that there is no need to customize the quotation doctype.
+- Instead of this I add some services in the item list and delete the customization that I made on quotation doctype.

-  Pending work:-
-  When total_cost(in Quotation)>total_cost(in Bill) then it shows an alert message.
+- Pending work:- When total_cost(in Quotation)>total_cost(in Bill) then it shows an alert message.

-   ## :arrow_right: *DATE (16/11/2022)*
+:arrow_right: **Date : 20-NOVEMBER-2022**

+### SUNDAY

+:arrow_right: **Date : 21-NOVEMBER-2022**

 ### *Today Task*
-Finish 10% of yesterday's pending work which is
-When total_cost(in Quotation)>total_cost(in Bill)
-then it shows an alert message.
+- Finish 10% of Saturday's pending work which is When total_cost(in Quotation)>total_cost(in Bill) then it shows an alert message.

-If this task is finished on time then after that I have another task to understand the whole chat app like how its work, doctypes created and the logic behind all the stuff.
+- If this task is finished on time then after that I have another task to understand the whole chat app like how its work, doctypes created and the logic behind all the stuff.

 ### Status of Tasks:-
 Only first task is completed and the second task is pending.

+:arrow_right: **Date : 22-NOVEMBER-2022**

 ### Work I do Today for completing the first task.
-In the CMC Project we want the linking of Quotation,Sales Order and Sales Invoice with the CMC Request.
+- In the CMC Project we want the linking of Quotation,Sales Order and Sales Invoice with the CMC Request.

-Solution:- We added one field(CMC Request no.) in the all the doctypes(Sales invoice, Sales Order and quotation) and fetched the CMC Request No. automatically.
+- Solution:- We added one field(CMC Request no.) in the all the doctypes(Sales invoice, Sales Order and quotation) and fetched the CMC Request No.           automatically.
-For this we use the connections.
+- For this we use the connections.

-When total_cost(in Quotation)>total_cost(in Bill) then it shows an alert message.
+- When total_cost(in Quotation)>total_cost(in Bill) then it shows an alert message.

-Solution:-For this we fetch the total cost of quotation in the Sales
+- Solution:-For this we fetch the total cost of quotation in the Sales

-Invoice doctype and add the following client script in it.
+- Invoice doctype and add the following client script in it.
 ```
 frappe.ui.form.on('Sales Invoice', {
     refresh(frm) {